health insurance contribution

 6. Reviewing the necessity and cost of private supplementary insurance.

-Your path to optimal coverage with nextsure
+Your path to optimal cover with nextsure

-Request an individual risk analysis now: Have your insurance situation checked for free and receive specific optimisation suggestions.
+Request your personalised risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for optimisation.

 FAQ

-The JAEG (2025: 73,800 euros annually) is the income threshold up to which employees are mandatorily insured in the statutory health insurance (GKV).
-If the salary exceeds this limit, switching to private health insurance (PKV) or opting for voluntary membership in the statutory health insurance is possible.
+The JAEG (2025: €73,800 per year) is the income threshold up to which employees are compulsorily insured in the GKV.
+If salary is above this, a switch to the PKV or voluntary GKV membership is possible.

-The minimum contribution is based on a minimum assessment basis of €1,248.33 (2025).
-Including the average additional contribution and nursing care insurance (for persons without children), this results in a monthly minimum contribution of approximately €258.
+The minimum contribution is based on a minimum assessment basis of 1,248.33 euros (2025).
+Including the average additional contribution and long-term care insurance (for childless people), this results in a monthly minimum contribution of around 258 euros.

 Do premium increases affect my right to cancel?